-A few days ago my orchid that I repotted last year was about to bloom!
+A few days ago my orchid that I repotted last year was about to bloom.
 It had four little buds and they were growing super fast.
-The first bloom opened halfway and quickly died!
-And then the next bud turned yellow and FELL OFF!
-I was so frustrated!!
-So I did some research and found this was called, “bud blast.”
+The first bloom opened halfway and quickly died.
+And then the next bud turned yellow/shriveled up and FELL OFF!
+This process is called, “bud blast.”

-If you experience bud blast, in an orchid you just bought, this is probably not a result of anything you're doing.
+If you experience bud blast, in an orchid you just bought, this is probably not a result of anything you’re doing.
 The most commons trigger of bud blast is a change in environment.
 Orchids are naturally grown in a jungle environment.
-This environment is reproduced, here in the states, in green houses and the shock of changing this environment can be upsetting to them (click here on how to create a jungle environment in your house).
+This environment is reproduced, here in the states, in green houses and the shock of changing their environment can be upsetting to them.

 Here are the most common reasons for bud blast….outside of bringing them home.

 * Too hot: Your orchid may get too hot in direct sunlight.
 It also may get too hot if it is placed close to a heating vent.
 Or left in hot car.

 * Too cool: There may be a sudden drop in temperature that makes the buds experience “frost.”
 For example being too close to a drafty window or too close to an air conditioning vent.
 Or left in a cold car.

 * Too much: orchids can get too much light.
 They need dappled shade and can experience “sunburn” in direct sunlight.
 A good way to tell this is to feel their leaves and if they are warm to the touch, they are in too direct of light.

 * Too little: orchids need light.
 Many people keep orchids in offices or places in their house where there is no natural sunlight…this will stunt their growth.